 The second half of this bet is the riskier of the two if you believe the bookies, however for me Jason Dufner is just as likely to grab a top-20 finish here as his compatriot Bill Haas, despite his longer odds.
 An impressive enough debut effort of 30th here back in 2010 was followed up 2 years later by a 24th-place finish which promised so much more after opening rounds of 69 and 70.
 A solitary top-20 finish has followed since that time, however 3 US Open top-10 finishes and a US PGA title in the intervening period rubber-stamps the 40 year-old's Major pedigree and with this year set to play on the challenging side, at least for the first two days, I can see a personal best coming from the Alabama man.
 One of the better wind players on the PGA Tour, Dufner's stoic nature is an asset when the going gets tough and with three top-20 finishes in his last 5 starts - plus an increasingly compliant putter - don't be surprised to see a fair bit of Dufner on your TV screens over the weekend.

 Hole In One

-With 10 aces at The Masters since 2004 this bet is a great bit of fun that can keep you interested right until late on Sunday.
+With 10 aces at The Masters since 2004, this bet is a great bit of fun that can keep you interested right until late on Sunday.
 The 4th, 6th, 12th and 16th are the par-3 chances for a hole-in-one as always, however it's the 16th where the action really tends to take place - particularly on Sunday when the pin position is traditionally put in its friendliest position at the bottom of the green.
-Rory McIlroy bagged an ace on this hole on Monday in practice (read the full story here) and I'm happy to take the 7/4 that there'll be at least another one at that hole during the course of the week.
+With the greens firming up as the tournament progresses towards its conclusion, I can see some real excitement on Sunday if we haven't nailed this bet before that point already.